mostaphaRoudsari/honeybee-primer/text/components/Read_EP_Result.md

 The heat loss (negative) or heat gain (positive) in each zone resulting from infiltration (kWh).
 * ##### outdoorAirEnergy
 The heat loss (negative) or heat gain (positive) in each zone resulting from the outdoor air coming through the HVAC System (kWh).
-* ##### natVentEnergy
-The heat loss (negative) or heat gain (positive) in each zone resulting from natural ventilation (kWh).
-* ##### operativeTemperature
-The mean operative temperature of each zone (degrees Celcius).
-* ##### airTemperature
-The mean air temperature of each zone (degrees Celcius).
-* ##### meanRadTemperature
-The mean radiant temperature of each zone (degrees Celcius).
-* ##### relativeHumidity
-The relative humidity of each zone (%).
-* ##### airFlowVolume
-The total volume of air flowing into the room through both the windows and infiltration (m3/s).
-This is voulme of air is at standard density (20 C and adjusted for the elevation above sea level of the weather file).
-* ##### airHeatGainRate
-The total heat transfer rate to the air from lighting, equipment(appliances/pulg loads), people, the surfaces of the zone, and gains through the heating system.
-This output is useful for the estimation of air stratification in the Comfort Analysis workflow.
-* ##### otherZoneData
-Other zone data that is in the result file (in no particular order).
-Note that this data cannot be normalized by floor area as the component does not know if it can be normalized.

 [Check Hydra Example Files for Read EP Result](https://hydrashare.github.io/hydra/index.html?keywords=Honeybee_Read EP Result)